-The purpose of this manual is to describe the capabilities of HP 3000 to HP 1000 communications using the Hewlett-Packard Distributed Systems Network, DSN/DS.
+The purpose of this manual is to describe the capabilities of HP 3000 to HP 1000 communications using Hewlett-Packard's DS Network Services product, DS/3000.
 These capabilities include using remote RTE commands to the HP 1000, using remote EXEC calls to the HP 1000, performing Remote File Access to files at the HP 1000, and perform Program-to-Program communications between the HP 3000 and HP 1000.